 Crows Landing is a tiny town located in the state of California.
 With a population of 322 people and just one neighborhood, Crows Landing is the 816th largest community in California.

-Telecommuters are a relatively large percentage of the workforce: 54.55% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.52% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Crows Landing has relatively fewer families with younger children, and/or college students.
 Combined, this makes Crows Landing a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.